metaplex-foundation/developer-hub/src/pages/bubblegum/fetch-cnfts.md

 As mentioned in the [Overview](/bubblegum#read-api) page, Compressed NFTs are not stored inside on-chain accounts like regular NFTs but, instead, are logged in the transactions that created and updated them. {% .lead %}

 As such, a special indexer was created to facilitate the retrieval of Compressed NFTs.
 This indexed data is made available through an extension of the Solana RPC methods which we call the **Read API**.
+In fact, the Read API allows us to fetch any **Digital Asset**.
+This can be a Compressed NFT, a regular NFT, or even a Fungible Asset.

 Since not all RPCs support the Read API, you will need to choose your RPC provider carefully if you are planning to work with Compressed NFTs.
 Note that we maintain a list of all RPCs that support the Read API [in a dedicated page](/bubblegum/rpcs).

 On this page, we will learn how to fetch Compressed NFTs using the Read API.